 The Global Code does not impose legal or regulatory obligations on Market Participants, nor does it substitute for regulation, but rather it is intended to serve as a supplement to any and all local laws, rules, and regulation by identifying global good practices and processes.

 The Mauritius Bankers Association Limited (MBA) is hosting a Public Register for banks licensed in Mauritius by the regulator, the Bank of Mauritius.

-Participants can make a written request to the MBA for (i) listing their signed Statement of Commitment (in PDF format) on the public register, (ii) updating their Statement of Commitment on the public register, and (iii) removing their Statement of Commitment from the public register.
+Participants can make a written request to the MBA for (i) listing their signed Statement of Commitment and/or Disclosure Cover Sheet (preferably as a link) on the public register, (ii) updating their Statement of Commitment and/or Disclosure Cover Sheet on the public register, and (iii) removing their Statement of Commitment and/or Disclosure Cover Sheet from the public register.
 Processing time would be around 5 business days after taking cognisance of the request and ensuring it is genuine.

 Every year an email will be sent to participants to remind them of their presence on the register, of the date of the latest version of the Code and of the removal and maintenance processes.
 Participants are encouraged to inform the MBA of any changes in contact details.

 They may also address any related queries to: firstname.lastname@example.org.

 Statement of Commitment